top of page

 UPLOADING ON ACX

-Uploading your can be a challenging task.
+Uploading your audiobook can be a challenging task.
 Meeting many smaller requirements can be an annoying experience.
 There are certain requirements that need to be met -

 • Leaving a 2.5 sec blank space at the start and end of your file